Motherless Daughters Support and Online Therapy Group

 What are Common Experiences of Motherless Daughters ?

 Many women who have lost their mothers also report that a part of themselves feels the age they were when their mothers died, or a part of them seems developmentally "stuck." .
-Many find that they have unconsciously carried an inaccurate belief of not surviving beyond the age of their mothers when she died, or they may live in a state of fear about the worst that could happen.
-Living past the age at which one's mother died has been reported by women to seem like moving into "uncharted territory" .
+Many find that they have unconsciously carried an inaccurate belief of not surviving beyond the age of their mothers when she died, or they may live in a state of fear about the worst that could happen with intense feelings of anxiety.
+Living past the age at which one's mother died has been reported by women to seem like moving into "uncharted territory" and sometimes a relief in being able to be oneself .

 Motherless Daughters also disclose their appreciation of life and its momentary treasures, unlike others their age who may not have experienced a major loss or on-going trauma.